-GoPro says these mounts have “maximum holding strength,” but Eric’s GoPro that was ripped off a wave at Uluwatu says differently.
+GoPro says their surfboard mounts have “maximum holding strength,” but the many GoPros that have been ripped off of their mounts in stronger waves say differently.
 If you’re surfing in heavy surf, you should definitely use the extra tether for security, as well as the floaty backdoor listed below.

 If your board mount breaks loose or you drop your GoPro, this nifty floaty will give you a fighting chance to find your device before it sinks to the bottom of the ocean.
 The floaty backdoor will block the rear screen of a Hero 4 Silver or Hero+ LCD, but this shouldn’t be an issue, as you don’t want to be playing with your camera when you’re in the lineup anyway.

 The easy-to-spot orange flotation attaches directly to the housing backdoor of your GoPro, and for a nominal price, it’s well worth the security.

 GoPro made this little tool so you can tighten your GoPro thumb screws to prevent the camera from tilting up or down during high-speed, high-vibration activities.
 Surfing definitely meets these criteria, and then some.
 You can only tighten the screws so much by hand, so this tool gives you the extra oomph you need to make sure your desired angle stays put.